LillianLuzinsky/tictactoe/README.md

                                     game 4 (fruit);
                                     game 5 (lollies);

 Each time you win a game, you go to the next game with 2 new food icons provided, until all 5 games have been played and won.

-If there's a draw, your tokens automatically disspears and you're  allowed to play the same as many times needed, until either player wins to go to the next game.
+If there's a draw, your tokens automatically disappears and you're  allowed to continue the same game as many times until a player wins and go to the next game.

 Once all 5 games have been completed the game title changes indicating which player has won the most games.
 A button appears in the middle of the screen saying "Game Over".
 You may press this button to go back to the starting page if you would like to play again.